qd-cae/qd-cae-python/QD_CAE_DYNA.md

 This class can read binary result files and give access to it.
 It has the following limits:

-- Single Precision only (in case you use Double Precision, output in Single Precision)
+- Single Precision only (in case you calculate in Double Precision, output in Single Precision)
 - no SPH or fluid dynamics planned!
-- no thick shells
+- no thick shells (maybe if requested)

 **D3plot(filepath,use_femzip=False,read_states=None)**